tmbnrt/SurfScout/README.md

 # SurfScout 🌬️🏄‍♂️

-**SurfScout** is a work-in-progress analytics tool designed to evaluate windsurfing sessions by visualizing wind fields based on forecast data from weather APIs.
-The goal is to compare predicted conditions with actual weather observations and derive meaningful insights about session quality — helping users make smarter decisions about future surf spots based on tides and forecast reliability.
+This project was the prototype and MVP designed to evaluate windfield data.

 ## 🔍 Project Goals

-- Collect and visualize wind data (raster points) around surf spots
+- Collect and visualize wind data (raster points) around surf spots and validate the stored data
-- Store windsurfing sessions enriched with real-time weather data
 - Compare weather forecasts with actual conditions and assess accuracy
-- Recommend optimal surf locations for future sessions
-- Factor **tide levels** into surf spot selection logic
+- Evaluate tide levels
 - Determine the **most accurate wind model** for each individual surf spot
-- Communicate with a dedicated **SurfScoutBackend**, which manages persistent session data in a **PostgreSQL/PostGIS** geospatial database
+- Communicate with the **SurfScoutBackend** that is now used for production deployment

-> ⚠️ _This project is actively under development.
-Features, architecture, and visuals are subject to refinement._
+> ⚠️ _This project was a MVP to validate the meteorological data from external APIs._

 ## 🛠️ Architecture Overview

-- **Frontend/UI**: Built with WPF (Windows Presentation Foundation)
-- **Wind Data Visualization**: Uses `GraphicsOverlay` to render raster points on the map
 - **GIS Capabilities**: Powered by ArcGIS Runtime SDK for interactive mapping and geometry handling
 - **Geometry Operations**: Leverages NetTopologySuite for spatial tasks (e.g. union, intersection)
 - **Backend Communication**: Exchanges data via HTTP with the ASP.NET Core–based `SurfScoutBackend`